kyphan38/arca/assets/docs/3-guides/technical/bash-script-global.md

 /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin
 ```

 Each path is separated by a `:`.
-When you run a command (like `getDataaseName.sh`), the shell searches paths sequentially for commands.
+When you run a command (like `getDataaseName.sh`), the shell searches paths sequentially for commands

 By placing your script in `/usr/local/bin/`, which is already in `$PATH`, your script becomes globally accessible